top of page

-I was introduced to Yoga as a child, as my mother practiced (and practices!) regularly in my midst.
-I found my own relationship with yoga as a teen, and was initially certified as an instructor in 1997.
-My first decade or so of practice and study were primarily in the Iyengar tradition, and from those roots in precise anatomical alignment and therapeutics I branched out into the more flowing vinyasa style.
+I watched and felt my mom's yoga and meditation practice throughout my childhood.
+But it wasn't until 1989, when I was 19, that I found my own relationship with yoga, and it gave me a ground that I had never before felt.
+The practice (under the tutelage of Julie Kimball, Iyengar Instructor) was a remarkable refuge from mental conundra and unresolved confusions, and I stepped into it with my whole being.
+I was initially certified as a yoga instructor in 1997, at Mount Madonna Center, and continued my studies primarily in the Iyengar tradition, with Kofi Busia.
+From those roots in precise anatomical alignment and therapeutics, I branched out into a more flowing, slow, vinyasa style.
 I now primarily teach what I would call a deep, slow flow with attention to alignment.
-Beyond Iyengar, my primary influences have been Anusara and Prajna schools of Yoga.
-My main teachers of asana have been Laurie Broderick-Burr, Kofi Busia, Sianna Sherman, and Tias Little.
+I have taught yoga philosophy, advanced asana, and yoga therapeutics modules, for Anusara Trainings, for the BAYoga Program, and for the Mount Madonna Teacher Training Program.
+Beyond Iyengar, my primary influences have been the Anusara and Prajna schools of Yoga.
+My main teachers of asana have been Kofi Busia, Laurie Broderick-Burr, Sianna Sherman, and Tias Little.

 For information on private instruction, trainings or events, please contact email@example.com